egison/egison/design/type-pm-compatibility.md

 `box $` clause whose declared field is `[Integer]`.
 Wildcard and captured-value refinements contribute unseen evidence and impose no next-matcher obligation.

-An undetermined next-matcher parameter committed to `MatcherSlot` by Step 3a' is consumer-owned.
+An undetermined A variable committed to `MatcherSlot` at a next-matcher boundary is consumer-owned.
 PP-Con may therefore solve that slot's capability meta to a fresh instance of the declared field skeleton (observable heads retained, leaves fresh).
-An `HCMatcher` value is a producer instead: field validation may inspect its existing capability but never strengthen it from the field target.
+An existing matcher value is a producer instead: field validation may inspect its existing capability but never strengthen it from the field target.
+An undetermined R variable is committed to `Matcher` so it can fill the slot, but that commitment supplies unseen shape evidence and no capability/target assumption.
+This is what prevents a recursive use from proving the structure of the matcher currently being defined.
 The nested structured primitive-pattern fallback in Section 4.2 remains a whole-clause uncertified path: it keeps generic result projection, but skips both this slot-skeleton alignment and closed-field validation.
 The dedicated nested-structure warning option controls reporting only, not which inference path is taken.

+### 2.6 First-result match fallback

+The first-result forms `match` and `matchDFS` may carry an `else` fallback.
+Ordinary arms are inferred in source order.
+The fallback is inferred last in the surrounding context, outside every arm binding, and its result is unified with the one result type shared by the ordinary arms.
+At runtime it is evaluated in the original environment only after every ordinary arm has produced an empty result.
+It is not a wildcard arm and performs no matcher operation of its own.
+The enumerating forms `matchAll` and `matchAllDFS` do not have this fallback.

-### 2.5 Primitive-pattern capture order
+### 2.7 Primitive-pattern capture order

 Egison core visits a `PrimitivePatPattern` depth first and from left to right.
 A primitive value pattern `#$name` is core-admissible only if no pattern hole